Learning Optimal Prescriptive Trees from Observational Data

-At the end, we show that under mild conditions, the MIO formulation~\eqref{eq:robust} modified as in Section~\ref{section:dm_formulation} for the direct estimator returns an optimal out-of-sample tree.
+At the end, we show that under \newsa{suitable} conditions, the MIO \newsa{formulation~\eqref{eq:dm_mio}} returns an optimal out-of-sample tree.
 We introduce additional notation to help formalize our claim.
 For any tree based policy $\pi \in \Pi_d$, define

 We denote by~$\vhatINdm$ and~$\shatINdm$ the optimal value and the set of optimal solutions of~$\max_{\pi \in \Pi_d} \QdmIN(\pi)$, respectively.